Random cubic planar graphs converge to the Brownian sphere: The 3-connected core of cubic planar graphs

 In the second line the two terms correspond respectively to the root \nodel having arity $2$ or $1$.
 The last line (with $T(x)$ given in~\eqref{exp:T}) relies on the fact that a cubic network of size $n$ has $3n-1$ plain edges.

-Let $\kC=\cup_n\kC_n$ be the family of vertex-labeled connected cubic planar graphs of size $n$, i.e., the $2n$ vertices carry distinct labels in $[1..2n]$.
+{f@\textbf{vertex-labeled cubic planar graphs} (replace $C$ by $M$ for multigraphs)!family@\ttt{$\kC_n$}{with $2n$ vertices}} {f@\textbf{vertex-labeled cubic planar graphs} (replace $C$ by $M$ for multigraphs)!pointed@\ttt{$\kC_n^\bullet$}{of $\kC_n$ with one marked vertex}} Let $\kC=\cup_n\kC_n$ be the family of vertex-labeled connected cubic planar graphs of size $n$, i.e., the $2n$ vertices carry distinct labels in $[1..2n]$.
 Let $C(z)=\sum_{n\geq 1}\frac1{(2n)!}|\kC_n|z^n$ be the associated exponential generating function.
 Using Claim~\ref{claim:decomp_tree}, one obtains the following expression for the exponential generating function $\Cp(z)=2zC'(z)$ of pointed (i.e., with a marked vertex) cubic planar graphs~\cite{noy2020further}:

 where we define $G(z):=K(zD(z)^3)$.
 The three groups correspond to the marked vertex being involved in an \compl (with the two terms corresponding to the marked vertex yielding two or three connected components upon its removal), an \compm, and a \compt respectively (the factor $1/3$ in front of $G(z)$ is due to having a marked vertex instead of a marked directed edge).